Financial Aid

 Federal Work-Study funds paid to recipients will not be included in the computation of earned Federal financial aid, nor will these funds be refunded to the federal account from which they were paid.

-Unearned Federal grant and Federal loan funds due from WIT will be repaid to the federal accounts for the specified semester.
-Unearned portions of Federal grant aid due from the student will also be repaid to the federal accounts by WIT.
-All repayments made by WIT pursuant to this policy will be charged to your student account.
-Any refund amount above the amount of unearned aid will be returned to the federal aid programs per the distribution of Unearned Federal Financial Aid schedule.
+Unearned Federal grant and Federal loan funds due from Wentworth will be repaid to the federal accounts for the specified semester.
+Unearned portions of Federal grant aid due from the student will also be repaid to the federal accounts by Wentworth.
+All repayments made by Wentworth under this policy will be charged to your student account.
+Any refund amount above the amount of unearned aid will be returned to the federal aid programs according to the distribution of the Unearned Federal Financial Aid schedule.

 Unofficial Withdrawals